Map of Neopaganism – Land of Maps

 Man-made ritual sites and temples are also important to Neopagans, providing spaces for communal worship, celebrations, and rites of passage.
 These sites can take the form of stone circles, like Stonehenge, or purpose-built temples, such as the Temple of Witchcraft in New Hampshire.
 These places offer sanctuaries for Neopagans to connect with the divine and partake in shared rituals.

-Related Maps: Wembley Stadium Map
+Related Maps: Northern France Wv Map Png

 Sacred Symbols and Deities: Mapping the Icons and Gods of Neopaganism